How to Store Loose Leaf Tea

 Conclusion

 In storing your loose leaf tea, you should remember that loose leaf tea is sensitive to five things: moisture, temperature, light, odor, and time.
 Some teas—green, yellow, and white teas—are more delicate than others—like oolong, black, and pu-erh teas—and may need extra care.
 Make sure that you use a proper container to store your tea, put it in a proper place, and do not store it for too long—unless you intend to age it!
-If you want to find loose leaf teas that have been in proper storage since day one, get your favorite loose leaf tea in BornTea now—high-quality teas, sustainable packaging, and directly shipped from the source to your doorstep.

 Sign up for health tips, product updates, and more.